DeltaResero/WMCPP/README.md

 ## Credits

-WMCPP is developed by **DeltaResero** as a derivative work of the original *Mandelbrot for Wii* project created by **Krupkat** in 2011 (released as unspecified open source).
-This project incorporates color palette data from **Daniel Egnar**, **Tom Schumm**, and **Jussi Kantola**, as well as historical rendering optimizations contributed by **Dashxdr**.
-We also extend credit to the anonymous members of the homebrew community whose research made this possible.
+WMCPP is a derivative work of the original *Mandelbrot for Wii* project created by **Krupkat** in 2011 (released as unspecified open source).
+As featured in the original version, this fork also features the color palette data as from **Daniel Egnar**, **Tom Schumm**, and **Jussi Kantola**, as well as historical rendering optimizations contributed by **Dashxdr**.
+Credit is extended to the anonymous members of the homebrew community whose research made this possible.

 ## Disclaimer